vladlogyin/bubblesort-sparta/README.md

 # Sort Manager Project

-An app that enables you to compare different sorting
+An app that enables you to compare different sorting algorithms.

 ## Implementation details

-This app is written around
+This app is written around an MVC design pattern.
+The sorting algorithms are hot-swappable models, `SortManager` is the controller, and `SortView` is an interface on top of which different UIs can be built.

 Instead of having a factory that needs modified to allow for new `Sorter` implementations, the `BackendProvider` class uses reflection to list all "subclasses" within a package.
 Once a subclass is selected by the user, it is instantiated.